Frequently Asked Questions (FAQ)

 - A local not-for-profit organization called Sports for All Kids (SFAK) exists to help parents with the cost of kids' sports.
-Our understanding is that children who receive free or reduced lunches through the Danville school system are eligible for SFAK.
+Children who receive free or reduced lunches through the Danville school system and are in grades K through 8th are eligible for SFAK.
 This is a separate entity from the DGSA, though, and the DGSA has no control over SFAK's ability or willingness to pay part or all of kids' fees, but we include a question during our online registration about SFAK, and we are happy to request funds from them on your behalf.
-If you are not eligible for SFAK, or SFAK doesn't fund your daughter's registration, and you still can't afford registration fees, please contact us.
-We are willing to work with parents.
-Any SFAK requests or alternative arrangements made with the DGSA board are kept strictly confidential.
+Any SFAK requests are kept strictly confidential.

 - Over the past several years, our concessions stand has been staffed by a number of volunteers that can be counted on one hand.
 As you might imagine, that quickly leads to burnout, especially when those volunteers miss their daughters' games to work concessions.
-Last year, we discovered that some parents are interested in working a little bit to get their $20 back (and we encourage parents to work shifts that do NOT conflict with their own daughters' games!) while other parents would just rather contribute their $20 to allow the DGSA to hire help.
-Either way is fine with us.
-We also learned that coaches HATED collecting that $20 from parents, so we added it to registration this year instead.
-You only pay/deposit $20, regardless of how many girls you register with DGSA.
+We ask that each team volunteer a total of four hours in the concessions stand over the course of the season (and we encourage parents to work shifts that do NOT conflict with their own daughters' games!).
+We can accomplish a lot when we all help out.

 What do I need to do to request financial assistance from Sports For All Kids?

 - There is a question during registration about whether or not you'd like to apply for Sports For All Kids (SFAK).
 Answer "yes."
-Then when it comes time to pay to complete your order, indicate that you will pay with a check.
-That will complete your registration, and our registrar will be alerted that you're requesting SFAK.
-After Spring Ball registration closes, he will send all of the information to SFAK.
+After Spring Ball registration closes, DGSA will send all of the information to SFAK.
 They will then determine if, and how much, they will fund of those registrations in question.
 SFAK is a separate local not-for-profit organization that has nothing to do with the DGSA, so their decisions on funding are outside of our control.

 What kind of equipment does my daughter need to play in the DGSA?

-- The DGSA provides shirts and shorts for Spring Ball and t-shirts for Fall Ball.
-Girls are responsible for their own fielding gloves, batting helmet WITH FACEMASKS (required), bat and shoes.
-We also STRONGLY ENCOURAGE fielding masks at all ages, especially for infielders.
-We have several coaches who REQUIRE their infielders to wear fielding masks, and we whole-heartedly back those coaches.
+- The DGSA provides shirts for Spring Ball and t-shirts for Fall Ball.
+Girls are responsible for their own shorts or pants, fielding gloves, batting helmet WITH FACEMASKS (required), fielding masks, bat and shoes.
+We REQUIRE fielding masks at all ages, especially for infielders.
 Player safety is of the utmost importance to us.
-We have an equipment exchange in the spring, where parents donate equipment their girls have outgrown for anyone else to take for free.

 Why do you make such a big deal about fielding masks?
 My daughter hates wearing one!

-What are the skills assessments (for 8U, 10U, 12U and 14U) all about?
+What are the skills assessments (for 8U, 10U, 12U and 14-18U) all about?
 What if my daughter fails the assessment?

 What happens at skills assessments?

-- Each girl in the 8U, 10U, 12U and 14U age groups will throw the ball with adult volunteers, field some fly balls, field some grounders, run a couple of short sprints, and hit some softballs in the batting cage.
-Girls in 10U, 12U and 14U will also have the opportunity to pitch.
+- Each girl in the 8U, 10U, 12U and 14-18U age groups will throw the ball with adult volunteers, field some fly balls, field some grounders, run a couple of short sprints, and hit some softballs in the batting cage.
+Girls in 10U, 12U and 14-18U will also have the opportunity to pitch.
 Girls will need to bring their fielding glove, bat, batting helmet WITH A FACEMASK and fielding mask to skills assessments.
 They can just wear comfortable clothes and sneakers with non-marking soles (they'll be in a gymnasium).
 The DGSA will provide all of the softballs.
-We will also collect any softball equipment that parents would like to donate for the Equipment Exchange in April.
-And all parents who indicated that they will pay for registration by way of a check will need to bring that check to skills assessments if they haven't already mailed it to us.
-We bring a few uniforms, too, if parents want to double-check their daughter's shirt and shorts size.
-As you can see, there's a lot going on at skills assessments!

 Coaching / Adult Involvement